uswds/uswds-site/pages/home.md

 ---
 permalink: /
 layout: landing
-title: "U.S. Web Design Standards: A design system for the federal government"
+title: "U.S. Web Design System: A design system for the federal government"
 class: home
 hero:
   callout: A design system for the federal government
-  content: The Standards provide research-backed design patterns for building accessible, responsive, and consistent digital products for the federal government.
+  content: The Design System provides research-backed design patterns for building accessible, responsive, and consistent digital products for the federal government.
 graphic_list:
   list_item:
     - topic: Getting started
-      description: Learn how to get started using the U.S. Web Design Standards for your project, regardless of your technical stack.
+      description: Learn how to get started using the U.S. Web Design System for your project, regardless of your technical stack.
       image:
         src: img/home/get-started.svg
         alt: